Alfresco/docs-alfresco/salesforce/latest/using/community.md

       ![lightning-all-new]({% link salesforce/images/lightning-all-cases.png %})

-4. Log in as a Community member to access the case.
+4. Log in as a Community Member to access the case and documents linked to the case.

       ![lightning-alfresco-tab]({% link salesforce/images/lightning-alfresco-tab.png %})

+  Community Members can download and view documents linked to the case.
+They can also upload documents to the case that will get stored in Alfresco.